Data Protection Policy

 • we must rectify or amend the personal data of the individual if requested because it is inaccurate or incomplete.

-• this must be done without delay, and no later than one month. this can be extended to two months with permission from the dpo.
+• this must be done without delay, and no later than one month. this can be extended to two months with permission from the DPO.

 • right to be forgotten